batyuvitez/manduca/README.md

     - Microfomats
     - Focus snail to improve focus changes for visualy impairment people,
     - Tested with all kind of screen-readers used in Hungary
-    - HTML and CSS code is shortened in order people with slower internet bandwith can use effectively.
+    - HTML and CSS code is shortened in order peoplw with slower internet bandwith can use effectively.

 ## Installation